Leonardo and Rheinmetall: 1st Contract to Supply Armoured Ve

 Laurent Sissmann, CEO of JV Leonardo Rheinmetall Military Vehicles, stated: “ We are pleased to announce this first step of the industrial synergy between Leonardo and Rheinmetall.
 We will work side by side to provide cutting-edge armoured vehicles, able to operate in modern operational scenarios. ”

-Market forecast by Region, Platform, and Protection Systems.
-Technologies and Market Overview, Country Analysis, Opportunity Analysis, and Leading Companies
+Market forecasts by Regions, and by Type.
+Country Analysis, Opportunity and Impact Analysis, Market and Technologies Overview, and Leading Companies

 Download free sample pages More information